c-mcst/solar_power_prediction/README.md

-# neural_network_solar
+# solar_power_prediction
-## A demonstration of TensorFlow and Keras for predicting solar panel power output
+## A demonstration of various machine learning models for predicting solar panel power output

 Welcome.
-This is a small project I did in a couple of afternoons using TensorFlow to see how well I could predict the power output of the solar panels on my house.
+This is a small project I did in a couple of afternoons using ML to see how well I could predict the power output of the solar panels on my house.
 I train two models: a linear regression model, and a simple deep neural network.
 I compare the loss from each model to get an idea of how much I've improved my predictions, and I do some speculation about where this project should go in the future if I really want to know how much power my solar panels will be generating in a given half hour.